CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/01-devbox.md

 ## Task 3: Create dev box pool

+In this task, you'll create a Dev pool using previously configured network connection and Dev Box definitions.
+A dev box pool is a collection of dev boxes that you manage together.

 1. Return to Microsoft dev box, and click on **Projects** **(1)** then click on the **devbox-project** **(2)**.

   ![](media/ex101.png)